Ace Pilot: All of the Viper pilots, with some being better than others. It's implied that Adama, Tigh and Cain were this back in their youth.

 Heel-Face Turn: He does this in the novelizations, due to his friendship with Starbuck.

-Likable Villain: It's funny really.
-Lucifer isn't likable becuase he does good things or isn't as bad as he says.
-It's because he's so good at calling Baltar out on his hammy nature.
+Likable Villain: Lucifer isn't likable becuase he does good or isn't as evil as he claims so much as It's because he's so good at calling Baltar out on his hammyness.
 That's probably why we love him so much.

 The Rival: Baltar believes Lucifer has a rivalry with Spectre.